Canon 70D vs Leica D-LUX Typ 109

 - More modern: Was introduced somewhat (1 year and 2 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the D-LUX Typ 109 comes out slightly ahead of the 70D (16 : 15 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 70D emerges as the winner of the contest (19 : 16 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 70D and the Leica D-LUX Typ 109 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.